lit-codes/pomodoro/README.md

 # Pomodoro

-Your favorite time tracking technique, available for multiple type of devices, which you can start/stop/configure on one device and have it automatically updated on other devices.
+Your favorite time tracking technique, available for web, which you can start/stop/configure on one device and have it automatically updated on other devices.

 ## Usage